Skip to content

 Assets, attachments, resources, and objects are interchangeable terms that refer to the same thing: uploaded files.

 The .thumbnail_cache directory and its contents are generated as needed.
-You may skip it when migrating data.
+You may ignore it when migrating data.

 Terminal window